This post may include affiliate links.

 If you make a purchase, I'll earn a small fee at no extra cost to you.

 Yes, you can plant vegetables in December!
-These 8 vegetables love the cold weather, and you’ll be harvesting within 30 days.
+These 8 vegetables love the cold weather, and you can harvest some in just 30 days.
 Includes recommended varieties, planting tips, and recipes for your harvest.

 Yep…it’s officially winter.
 The ground is freezing, the air is freezing, and my toes are freezing.
 Bundle up along with me, and head out into the garden this month!